mtdickey/ClubTrill/README.md

 P.P.S.
 That 23 trillion by Phillip Johnson wasn't even the longest one in this time span.
 A 26 trillion (65% of a game) was accomplished by both [Travis Berry of Sacred Heart](http://www.sports-reference.com/cbb/boxscores/2015-11-13-sacred-heart.html) and [Carlton Lowe of Grambling.](http://www.sports-reference.com/cbb/boxscores/2016-01-02-grambling.html)

-### Coming soon: A searchable table (with box-score links) of all Trillions since the 2010-11 Season
+### Coming soon: A searchable table (with box-score links) of all trillions since the 2010-11 Season